Saisha-06/VillagePulse-FiveStack/API_CONTRACT.md

 >If since omitted, return reports from the last 24 hours.
 >If since provided, return reports created after that timestamp.
+>The backend will use Firebase Cloud Messaging (FCM) to send a push notification to the user's device when a new report is submitted within their defined alert radius.
+The user's device must be registered with the backend for this functionality.

 **Success Response (200 OK):**
 ```json